BluJay24/CS3300_Project2/README.md

 This projects focus was more geared towards being fun and creative, so we took a dataset that is in-depth but also very interesting.

+Portions of the data viz has code borrowed from other libraries.